LuxoftAKutsan/sdl_evolution/proposals/NNNN-atf-additional-transports.md

 ## Motivation

 Some features of SDL assume usage of certain transport : USB or Bluetooth.
 Some features describe SDL behavior in case of transport switch or multiple device connection.
-Also generally SDL uses Bluetooth or USB as connection protocol on head unit.
+Also, SDL generally uses Bluetooth or USB as connection protocol on head unit.
 ATF should support custom transports.

 Main reasons :